-Significant support for the protection of open spaces has been a feature of the responses to the consultations to date.
+Significant support for the protection of open spaces has been a feature of the responses to the consultations.
 Responses have highlighted the importance of these open spaces both to the community in terms of their recreation and amenity value but also their importance to the character and the rural setting of the Parish.
-These sites are designated in accordance with NPPF paragraphs 99 and 100 which specify that Neighbourhood Plans can seek to protect areas of open space of significant importance to local communities but that the designation is not appropriate for all open space and should only be used where the site is in close proximity to the settlement, it is demonstrably special and is local in character.
+Therefore, Telford & Wrekin Council incorporated the Playing Fields into a 'Green Guarantee' scheme in 2016 to protect them from future development.
+The 'Green Guarantee' scheme is a commitment to safeguard Council owned green spaces valued by local communities for the wildlife they support, the opportunities they provide for leisure and recreation and the positive effect they have on health and wellbeing.

-Tibberton playing field is also a key element in meeting the anticipated growth needed in the provision of sport within the Borough.
-This has been highlighted in Telford and Wrekin's Playing Pitch Strategy, that is due to be adopted soon.
+Tibberton Playing Fields are a key element in meeting the anticipated growth needed in the provision of sport within the Borough.
+This has been highlighted in Telford & Wrekin's Playing Pitch Strategy, that is due to be adopted soon.
 Sport England also have a statutory consultee role in protecting playing fields, with a presumption against the loss of playing field land.
+Following an enquiry about the central section of the fields it was established that the fields, with the exception of the School and children's play area, were bought by the Borough Council in the 1970s and now belong to TWC.
+This central section was not covered by the 'Green Guarantee' scheme but is included within the boundaries covered by this Policy, as shown in Figure 6 (Page 27).